Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 ## The Basics

 To install the .NET agent, complete the following steps.
+The installation process for the IIS Express users is the same as self-hosted applications.

 * Log in to the Contrast UI.
 * Click the button in the top navigation bar to **Add Agent**.